 We need our planet’s atmosphere to protect us from the Sun’s harmful radiation.
 As well as being a huge source of oxygen, the atmosphere affects our climate and weather patterns.
 However, we could change our atmosphere if we could.

 Some possible ways to do this would be by making it thicker (so, more oxygen can reach the top layers of the oceans).
 Or by having liquid water on the surface so that greenhouse gases can accumulate on its surface.

 Recommended: What will your age be after coming back from past travel?

 If we could only have one thing, it would be our home planet!
 It provides all the necessary resources and life support systems required to allow for life to develop.

 However, many scientists think that our planet has evolved due to its unique history which is impossible for other planets to replicate.
-A planet with a history similar enough to ours may be able recreate conditions conducive for life on earth.
+A planet with a history similar enough to ours may be able to recreate conditions conducive to life on earth.
 For instance, some other scientists think that planets formed in the same type of way as Earth did (ice forming first, then rocky material).

 - 10 Reasons Why Generative Transformer is the Next-Gen Disruptive Technology - February 27, 2023

 - Structure and Parts of a Robotic Head - February 17, 2023

 - “Knock Knock, Google!”
 Bing Kick-Starts the Search Engine Race - February 8, 2023